 Biblical Counseling I

-The course begins by examining scriptural truths that address a variety of life situations for the believer.
-Using II Peter 1:5-8, it presents foundational biblical principles that are necessary to develop Christ-like character qualities in the life of a believer, giving the student the opportunity to develop spiritual maturity in their own lives, before they begin to focus on helping others do the same.
-This course then introduces principles of biblical counseling, using Scripture to address areas of struggle, by following steps that are effective in producing lasting change in the believer’s life.
-Each student will do a self-evaluation of their own life, and then begin to develop skills to help other believer’s grow and mature in Christ-likeness.
+This course begins with a class that examines scriptural truths that address a variety of life situations for the believer.
+Using Ephesians 4, it presents foundational biblical principles that are necessary to develop Christ-likeness in the life of a believer, giving the student the opportunity to develop spiritual maturity in their own lives, before they begin to focus on helping others do the same.
+This course then introduces principles of biblical counseling, using scripture to address areas of struggle, by following steps that are effective in producing lasting change in the believer’s life.
+Each student will do a self-evaluation of their own life, and then begin to develop skills to help other believers grow and mature in Christ-likeness.

-Lab: To complement this class, the student will complete a series of personal enrichment projects, based on a study of II Peter 1:5-8, in an independent study format, (under supervision) that will provide an ongoing focus of the spiritual principles necessary for developing Christ-likeness.
+Lab (28 hours): To complement this class, the student will complete a series of personal enrichment projects, based on a study of the attributes of God, in an independent study format (under supervision) that will provide an on-going focus of the spiritual principles necessary for developing Christ-likeness.
 Projects are designed to stimulate growth in key areas of spiritual development and maturity and will allow each student to focus on individual needs or areas of weakness.
 These personal enrichment projects will be reviewed, evaluated and graded by assigned advisors monthly.

 Biblical Counseling II

-This course looks at three major issues that frequently arise in biblical counseling situations, specifically conflict resolution, anger resolution and grief and grieving.
-The student will examine scriptural steps to identifying conflicts and effective steps of resolution.
-The principles of confrontation, appeal and submission are addressed as methods for developing and maintaining effective Christian harmony.
+This course looks at two major issues that frequently arise in Biblical counseling situations, specifically Conflict Resolution and Anger Transformation.
+The student will examine scriptural steps to identifying conflicts and effective steps toward resolution.
+The principles of confrontation, appeal and submission are addressed as methods for developing and maintaining Christian unity.
 Next, issues of anger resolution in counseling are examined, including the characteristics and evidences of anger, dealing with unresolved anger, causes and factors of anger and prerequisites for resolving anger.
-Finally, the Christian perspective of grief is presented, including the believer’s responsibility to help others who are struggling with grief or pain.

-This course covers the overall philosophy and goals behind Christian ministry in order to equip a person with the necessary skills to design and implement a Christ-centered focus in all aspects of ministry administration, culminating in effective spiritual leadership.
-Students will research purpose, goals and programs and will develop a personal mission statement as well as a corporate philosophy of ministry statement.
-Effective spiritual leadership skills are taught, and students are evaluated on the implementation of those skills.
+This course covers the overall philosophy and goals behind Christian ministry and to equip a person with the necessary skills to design and implement a Christ-centered focus in all aspects of ministry administration, culminating in effective spiritual leadership.
+Students will research ministry purposes, goals and programs and will develop a personal mission statement as well as a corporate philosophy of ministry statement.
+Effective spiritual leadership skills are taught and students are evaluated on the implementation of those skills.
 Students will also learn how to design and use thematic studies, devotionals and staff training materials that promote spiritual growth.

-This course is a continuation of the Principles of Ministry Administration class and is designed to further develop the philosophy and goals behind Christian ministry.
+This class is a continuation of the Principles of Ministry Administration course and is designed to further develop the philosophy and goals behind Christian ministry.
 Topics include a broad overview of youth ministry administration including camp programming and scheduling, teaching techniques and methods, staff recruitment, marketing and public relations, and facilities and equipment.
-Students will participate in various site visits to other neighboring camps and conference centers (approximately 8-12 hours on site) to explore the dynamics of administration in various ministries and outreaches.
-Students may also have the opportunity to attend additional seminars in related topics dealing with elements of ministry and ministry administration.
+Students may participate in various site visits to other neighboring camps and conference centers (approximately 8-12 hours on site) to explore the dynamics of administration in various ministries and outreaches.
+Students may also have the opportunity to attend additional seminars in related topics.

 Applied Ministry Administration

 This practical, hands-on course is designed to review, examine and evaluate the skill development and practical application of the previous class in ministry administration and offer further insight and development of the people skills necessary for ministry administration.
-Lectures address pertinent issues in youth ministry, such as interpersonal relationships, authority, and moral excellence, and each student will have the opportunity to work, under supervision, within a group setting and will be evaluated on their abilities to have effective ministry with a variety of ages and groups.
-Students serve in and will be evaluated from both a leadership role perspective as well as that of a co-worker and peer.
+Lectures address pertinent issues in youth ministry, such as interpersonal relationships, authority, and moral excellence, and each student will have the opportunity to work under supervision in a group setting.
+Students will be evaluated on their ability to have effective ministry with a variety of ages and groups.

 Applied Leadership Skills (Equine Majors)

 This course includes a general overview of biblical management principles from a servant leadership perspective.
-Instruction includes a study of the character, disciplines and values in the leaders that God used throughout biblical history.
-This course also examines the qualities of leadership, principles for authority, standards of accountability, and communication as well as scriptural examples of effective leadership and offers each student the opportunity to practically apply the truths learned by spending one week serving in a leadership/mentoring role with youth in a supervised environment.
+Instruction includes a study of the character, disciplines and values in the leaders that God used throughout Biblical history.
+This course also examines the qualities of leadership, principles for authority, standards of accountability, and communication as well as scriptural examples of effective leadership.

 Intro to Christian Ethics